DatavenueLiveObjects/vantiq-getting-started/README.md

 This tutorial will go through the development, with Vantiq solution, of a **real-time business application** using IoT data coming from Live Objects, and enabling **human-to-machine collaboration**

+A presentation of Vantiq real-time business application development platform can be found on the following [link](https://youtu.be/Y0ZS-RYQF68)

 ## Introduction